 Spelling is an important part of the writing process and, as a school, we place a strong emphasis on children developing the skills and knowledge required to be able to spell correctly.
-Each Year group have a number of words they are expected to be able to spell.
+Each year group has a number of words the children are expected to be able to spell.
 These can be found on the curriculum page.

 Writing and spelling

 Some children find it hard to remember what they want to write when they also have to think about how to spell the words.
 Encourage your child to get on with the writing and go back to check the spellings later.
 Spelling is important but far more important are the ideas your child has.
 Sometimes it helps to write down the first letters of the word and draw a small line after the letters.
 Your child can then go back and complete the word later.
 Computer spell-checks are also useful, but allow your child to keep on writing and correct the spelling later rather than try and sort out each word as they write.
 There are times when your child knows that a word is not spelt correctly.
 To show that they recognise that the word does not look correct, they could use a pencil or highlighter pen to mark the words that they want to check.

 Learning how to spell words